denis-kralj/training-room/dotnet/journal.md

 - `Cache` now implements `ICache` with the type generic
 - implemented naive version of the cache
 - limit cache to only work with reference types
+- add key override when using same key

 # decisions